 When building a team building session, you’ll use one quick warm-up game and one long main game.

 Each game needs to have a facilitator that’ll explain the rules and guide the group.
 A warm-up game shouldn’t last longer than 10-15 minutes.

 Note: you can make a session using several quick games but the session won’t be useful.

 Online searches will give you give you tons of ideas for games, but most of them are either too short or don’t really accomplish the goal of team building.
 But that doesn’t mean you can’t still make use of them.

 The most effective sessions involve a short game called a warmer that can be used to warm your team up and get them ready to engage in more constructive activities.
-This is where those online searches comes in.
+This is where those online searches come in.
 Below is a list of some of the best ones out there you can use to get your team animated.
-These warmers shouldn’t last than 10-15 minutes, and should then be followed by a main game, which is a longer, more constructive game.
+These warmers shouldn’t last than 10-15 minutes, and should then be followed by the main game, which is a longer, more constructive game.

 Game #1: Two Truths and a Lie

 This game is a great ice-breaker for teams that might not know much about each other, but teams who have worked together for years can also have a lot of fun with it.
 The concept is simple: Everyone introduces themselves and then gives three statements about themselves.
-Two are true and one is a lie..
+Two are true and one is a lie.
 The group then has to guess which one is a lie.
 You can even hold a vote.
 Encourage people to be creative and make the lies difficult to guess.